omphe/dotfiles/README.md

 Further help with Vundle can be found on the Vundle [Quick Start instructions](https://github.com/VundleVim/Vundle.vim#quick-start)

+Install vim-go support by running from within Vim:

+`:GoInstallBinaries`

 ### Tmux

 To make best use of tmux in all shells, set your Terminal to run `tmux attach` at startup